qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 #.
 Right-click on the sheet in the central part of the layout window
    and choose :guilabel:`Page properties...` in the context menu.
-   Check that the values in the :guilable:`Item Properties` tab are set to the following:
+   Check that the values in the :guilabel:`Item Properties` tab are set to the following:

    * :guilabel:`Size`: ``A4``